hmgyoo/hmgyoo/README.md

 ## 🛠 what i do

 - build apps with **React Native** and **React**
-- write clean code, sometimes clever, always maintainable
+- write clean code, sometimes clever, mostly broken
 - break things. then fix them better
-- drink too much coffee and rename variables for fun
+- drink too much coffee and rewrite if else into ternary conditions

 ---